LeonidDybovskij/yandex_text_classification/README.md

 # Text classification

-This is not an NLP project, here comments were just classified as toxic or non-toxic.
+This is not a NLP project, here comments were just classified as toxic or non-toxic.